Data Stability in Clustering: A Closer Look: Introduction

 Then in Section~\ref{sec:conseq}, we look at the implications of assuming resilience or stability in the data, even for a constant perturbation parameter $\alpha$.
 We show that for even fairly small constants, the data begins to have very strong structural properties, as to make the clustering task fairly trivial.
-When $\alpha$ approaches $\approx 5.7$, the data begins to show what is called \textbf{strict separation}, where each point is closer to points in its own cluster than to points in other clusters (Theorem~\ref{theorem:strictseparation}).
-We show that with strict separation, optimally clustering in the very restrictive one-pass streaming model becomes possible (Theorem~\ref{thm:steamingcluster}).
+When $\alpha$ exceeds $2 + \sqrt{3}$, the data begins to show what is called \textbf{strict separation}, where each point is closer to points in its own cluster than to points in other clusters (Theorem~\ref{theorem:strictseparation}).

 Finally, in Section~\ref{app:additivestability}, we look at whether the picture can be improved for clustering data that is stable under additive, rather than multiplicative, perturbations.
 One hope would be that \textbf{additive stability} is a more useful assumption, where a polynomial time algorithm for $\epsilon$-stable instances might be possible.
 Unfortunately, this is not the case.
 We consider a natural additive model and show that severe lower bounds hold for the additive notion as well (Theorems~\ref{thm:addklb} and~\ref{thm:addmslb}).
-On the positive side, we show via reductions that algorithms for multiplicatively stable data also work for additively stable data for a different related stability parameter.
+On the positive side, we show via reductions that algorithms for multiplicatively stable data also work for additively stable data for a different but related parameter.

 Our results demonstrate that on the one hand, it is hard to improve the algorithms to work for low stability constants, and that on the other hand, higher stability constants can be quite strong, to the point of trivializing the problem.
 Furthermore, switching from a multiplicative to an additive stability assumption does not help to circumvent the hardness results, and perhaps makes matters worse.
-These results, taken together, narrow the range of interesting stability parameters for theoretical study and highlight the strong role that the choice of constant plays in stability assumptions.
+These results, taken together, narrow the range of interesting parameters for theoretical study and highlight the strong role that the choice of constant plays in stability assumptions.